wzh99/IRL/README.md

 ### Global Value Numbering

 Detect fully redundant computations by finding congruent variables.
-Implementation at [`opt::gvn::GvnOpt`](src/opt/gvn.rs), example at [gvn.ir](test/gvn.ir).
+Implementation at [`opt::gvn::GvnOpt`](src/opt/gvn.rs).

 ### Sparse Conditional Constant Propagation

 Replace later uses of compile-time constants with their corresponding values.
 It applies this transformation by symbolic execution of the function using both control flow graph and SSA value graph.
-Implementation at [`opt::sccp:SccpOpt`](src/opt/sccp.rs), example at [sccp.ir](test/sccp.ir).
+Implementation at [`opt::sccp:SccpOpt`](src/opt/sccp.rs).

 ### Partial Redundancy Elimination

 Place each (binary) computation at its optimal position.
 GVN-PRE algorithm is adopted, which utilizes GVN as a subroutine to better handle expressions that may not be lexically equivalent.
-Implementation at [`opt::pre::PreOpt`](src/opt/pre.rs), example at [pre.ir](test/pre.ir).
+Algebraic simplification is also applied during optimization.
+Implementation at [`opt::pre::PreOpt`](src/opt/pre.rs).

 ### Dead Code Elimination